 Antipasto restaurant, which had been operating on rue St-George since 1984, then moved into the train station.
 It reopened its doors on June 30th, 1988, allowing this Canadian Pacific Railway building to find again its true vocation, that of welcoming visitors and locals to the town centre.

 At Antipasto, the handsome red brick wood-burning oven holds centre stage in the middle of thekitchen.
 The warmth and aromas that emanate from it spread throughout the rooms and invite guests to relax and enjoy themselves.
 Using this type of oven is the classic method for cooking pizzas.
 The oven burns maple wood – a traditional technique greatly appreciated by our guests, who see it as our pledge of quality.

 The dishes are prepared in an open kitchen, which allows those who wish to do so to watch our cooks hard at work… AND THINGS REALLY GET MOVING!
 In addition to pizzas and pasta, the house specialty is veal cutlet, served with a variety of delicious sauces.
-Our regulars might suggest you try our popular calzone or other dishes served during Lunch-Express, every day.
-Our wine list offers a wide selection of Italian wines: the usual ones, private imports, “Great wines of Tuscany” and others.
-Some of our wines are served by the glass or in 500ml carafes.
+In addition, our wine list offers a wide selection of wines from private imports!

 Are you looking for a warm and inviting reception room in which to entertain a group for a birthday,business lunch, dinner-cocktail reception or any other event?
 We would be delighted to accommodate you in one of our reception rooms, whatever your needs.
 Don’t hesitate to contact us to discuss your projects; we would love to help you work out all the details.